This is a sponsored post in partnership with Kaiser Permanente.

 I’m currently on birth control.
-More specific… I am officially on my fourth week of my birth control pack, and I’m not really looking forward to starting them up again next week.
+More specific… I am officially on my fourth week of my birth control pack!
+And I’m not really looking forward to starting them up again next week.
 If you’re also in the midsts of choosing the right birth control for you or have questions on how to get birth control at Kaiser, then the birth control overview below might come in handy.
 After all, we don’t want to pull and forget to pray (a little TMI, but isn’t this whole post too though?).

 p.s.
 Join the Facebook convo on birth control and tell us which birth control method you prefer.
 Nothing like a littler sisterhood talk in a safe space.

 Choosing the right birth control

 Birth control is so overwhelming and I really don’t want to read a thousand articles on all the differences, so I jumped on a call with Dr. Neelu Arora from Kaiser Permanente Orange County so I could ask all my questions including how to get birth control at Kaiser, and round them up for you.
 If you find it helpful, I’d love it if you were to leave a comment or share the post.

 Traditional birth control pills are the most popular birth control method because you get it right there and then.
 It has estrogen and progestin hormones, although your doctor may prescribe a pill that has a lower dosage of the hormones if you’re sensitive to medication (like I am).
 Most patients are prescribed the medium strength medication and they’ll go down to a low dose if the patient is overtly sensitive to the side effects or get spotting in between periods.
 If you have too much regular bleeding, then the doctor might recommend going for a higher strength.
 Remember though, the more consistent you are in taking the pill, the less chances you’ll have of breakthrough bleeding or pregnancy.